 The reason rectifier valves are still used is interesting.
 They are actually not that great at doing the job they are intended to do!
 That is, change AC to DC.
 If the amplifier is loaded, by say a heavy power chord from your trusty LesPaul, the DC will ‘sag’.
 This is because the rectifier simply can’t keep up.
 In contrast, a diode rectifier will barely sag. (sagging means the DC voltage drops before recovering.)
 But here’s the thing.
 Guitarists have come to like this effect, hence the huge demand for valve rectification.

-And of course, back in the day, there were no decent solid state rectifiers.
+And of course, back in the day, there were no decent solid-state rectifiers.
 So the GZ34 and similar types were the only game in town.
-There are still tens of thousands of vintage and re-issue amplifiers out there which use rectifier tubes.
+There are still tens of thousands of vintage and re-issue amplifiers out there that use rectifier tubes.

 So now you know!

 If you have any questions drop us an email and one of the team will get straight back to you.